TwilioDevEd/clicktocall-flask/README.md

 The configurator will automatically use your environment variables if you already have a TwiML app and phone number you would prefer to use.
-When these environment variables are present, it will configure the Twilio and Heroku apps all to use the hackpack.
+When these environment variables are present, it will configure the Twilio and Heroku apps all to use the app.

 1) Set environment variables locally.
 <pre>